 We had fun making the modeling clay and the model!
 I added food coloring to tint.
-It worked, but know that for strong color, you'll need stronger coloring gels.
+It worked, but for strong color, use stronger coloring gels.
 We painted our model with craft paint.

 DIY Model Magic

 Combine 2 cups of baking soda, 1 cup of cornstarch and 1 1/2 cups of cold water in a pan.
 Stir the ingredients until you have a smooth consistency.

 Place the pan over your stove on medium heat.
 Stir the mixture until it boils.